-- Programs that require a student kit will be assessed a fee accordingly.
-Kit items may include blood pressure cuffs, stethescopes, bandage scissors, etc. that will be needed for class participation. - Programs with certification/licensure testing, background checks, fingerprinting, clinical rotation tracking and subscription tracking will be assessed fees accordingly. - Textbook prices are available on the student portal by course.

-- Textbooks purchased from Follett will have shipping charges assessed to them. - For students who have Cash Payments, the late fee charge is \$10.00 per month for each month past due.
+- This is not an all-inclusive listing of the different fees which may be chanrge. - Programs that require a student kit will be assessed a fee accordingly. - Textbook prices are available on the student portal by course. - Textbooks purchased from Follett will have shipping charges assessed to them. - If applicable, students taking online courses who have the textbooks shipped will have shipping charges assessed to them. - For students who have Cash Payments, the late fee charge is \$10.00 per month for each month past due.